 Place in the oven and bake for 30-35 minutes, until the crust is golden brown, and the house smells like nutty heaven.
 Remove from the oven and let cool for a few minutes.
 The crust can be made a day ahead of time.
 Just let it cool, cover it well and store it on the counter.
 If you prefer to store in the refrigerator you may want to pop it in the over to ‘refresh’ before filling and baking.
 The fridge can make the crust soggy.

 While the crust is baking, prepare the veg mixture.
 You are now technically multitasking!

 In a heavy bottomed pot, set over medium-high heat, melt the butter and add the leeks.
 Season with a pinch of kosher salt.
 Sauté for 10-15 minutes until the leeks are very soft and tender.
 Add the chopped asparagus stems and saute for another 5-7 minutes.
 Remove from heat and let cool for a few minutes (so you won’t scramble the eggs!)

-In a medium size bowl, beat the eggs well.
+In a medium-size bowl, beat the eggs well, mix in the ricotta.
 Add the cooled veg mixture to the eggs and mix well.
 Add half of the goat’s cheese.
 Season with remaining kosher salt and pepper.

 You can certainly bake all the goat’s cheese but I like the flavor of it uncooked.
 Adds a bit more zing!

 All you need is a fresh green salad with a tart lemon vinaigrette to cut the richness, and you are set.
 So satisfying and delicious.